© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Part of the linear boundary known as the Wansdyke 375m south east of Knowle Farm is a scheduled monument protected by Historic England under reference 1004523.
 View the official record →

-The Wansdyke is a linear earthwork of probable early medieval date, constructed as a defensive boundary or territorial marker across the landscape of south-western England.
+The Wansdyke is a substantial linear earthwork of early medieval date, probably constructed during the sixth or seventh century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004523.

 Part of the linear boundary known as the Wansdyke 375m south east of Knowle Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004523.